SadhanaNS/Terraform-Test/README.md

 1. **Initialize Terraform** (installs providers and sets up backend):

-terraform init
+1. terraform init
-terraform plan
+2. terraform plan
-terraform apply --auto-approve
+3. terraform apply --auto-approve
-terraform destroy --auto-approve
+4. terraform destroy --auto-approve
-terraform detsroy -target='instance-type.instance-name'
+5. terraform detsroy -target='instance-type.instance-name'

 ## Learning Notes

-1. deleting public IP address will delete all associated resources such as NIC and Virtual machine.
+1. Deleting a public IP address in Azure can cascade and delete associated resources like NICs and Virtual Machines, depending on dependency relationships.
+Always check the dependency graph (terraform graph) before deleting.

-2. command to delete single resource: terraform detsroy -target='instance-type.instance-name'
+2. Use the -target flag with caution; it only deletes specified resources but can break dependencies.